Coconut macaroons are easy to make from scratch. This recipe makes a soft, chewy cookie packed with coconut flavor!

 5. Melt chocolate and dip the bottom of the macaroons into melted chocolate.
 Place on parchment paper or wax paper and chill until set.

-There’s a technique to dipped macaroons in chocolate.
-Start with melting the chocolate.
+Melt the chocolate properly.
 Place chocolate in a microwave safe bowl and heat for 90 seconds on 50% power level, stopping to stir the chocolate every 30 seconds.
 For more tips, see my full post on how to melt chocolate.

 fork dipping coconut macaroon in bowl of melted chocolate

-Can you freeze coconut macaroons?
-Yes, macaroons freeze well.
-Once cooled and chocolate is set, place macaroons in an airtight container with parchment between layers of cookies so they don’t stick together.
-Freeze for up to 3 months.
-Defrost in the refrigerator before enjoying.
+Freeze baked macaroons for up to 3 months.
+Once cooled and chocolate is set, place cookies in an airtight container with parchment between layers so they don’t stick together.
+Freeze and, when ready to eat, defrost in the refrigerator before enjoying.

 coconut macaroons piled in a small bowl with shredded coconut; bottoms of macaroons dipped in chocolate

-Coconut macaroons are easy to make from scratch.
-This recipe makes a soft, chewy cookie packed with coconut flavor!
+You only need 30 minutes to make these easy coconut macaroons from scratch.
+This recipe makes a soft, chewy cookie packed with flavor!

 Ingredients